SantoriniDave.com

 Will be travelling to New York this December for Christmas and New Year for Times Square.
 But the hotels near Times Square are so pricey.
 Would you help to recommend the good place to stay for a group of 3?

-The Freehand Hotel in Midtown has cozy 3-bed and 4-bed rooms that are great value.
+I suggest the Freehand Hotel in Midtown.
+It has cozy 3-bed and 4-bed rooms that are great value.
 (Some have boutique-style bunk beds.)

 We are a family of 4 with two teens.
 Going to NYC for 1st time in October.
 Please can you advise on how to find a hotel that has interconnecting rooms.
 Need main room with double bed and connecting room with 2 separate beds.
 All searches so far come up with 2 doubles.
 Or would we need to have 2 seperate rooms?
 Thank you.

 Interconnected rooms are rare.
-Take a look at the AKA Times Square – great location and the 2-bedroom apartments with kitchens are great for families.
+Take a look at the AKA Times Square.
+I’ve stayed here a few times.
+It has a great location and the 2-bedroom apartments with kitchens are perfect for families.

 We are considering staying in Brooklyn to save money on a cheap hotel.
 Is this worth the money?
 Is it easy to commute from Brooklyn to Manhattan for sightseeing in NYC?